Liquor Liability Insurance

 Settlements or judgments

-Incidents involving overserved patrons (e.g., fights, accidents, DUI-related injuries)
+Incidents involving overserved patrons (such as fights, accidents, or DUI-related injuries)

 How to get coverage

-Depending on your business, liquor liability coverage can be purchased in two ways:
+Depending on your business, liquor liability can typically be obtained in one of two ways:

 Option 1: Add-on Coverage

-Available for small businesses with limited alcohol sales, this can be added to your Business Owner’s Policy (BOP).
+Available for small businesses with limited alcohol exposure, this coverage can often be added to a Business Owner’s Policy (BOP).

-Ideal for: cafés, small restaurants, or caterers where alcohol is a small portion of sales.
+Ideal for: cafés, small restaurants, or caterers where alcohol is a minor part of operations.

 Recommended for businesses where alcohol is a major revenue source.
-This option typically provides broader protection and may include:
+This option generally provides broader protection and may include:

-Assault & battery coverage (often excluded in general liability policies)
+Assault and battery coverage (often excluded from general liability policies)

 Higher limits and defense coverage tailored for nightlife or event venues